 Sharks in cinema.
 My passion.
 My area of academic study.

-Rolling Roadshow puts on one hell of an event and I’ll be the first to admit that my opinion of “The Meg”, quite possibly, was saved by how great the film watching experience was.
+Rolling Roadshow puts on one hell of an event and I’ll be the first to admit that my opinion of “The Meg” was quite possibly saved by how great the film-watching experience was.
 All shark movies should be enjoyed from an inner tube, floating in the water.

 The film is directed by Jon Turteltaub and principle cast members Ruby Rose, Rainn Wilson, Page Kennedy, Bingbing Li, Cliff Curtis and Masi Oka alongside Statham, make for a refreshingly well-rounded ensemble.

 I find in “The Meg” a unique experience.
 This is, perhaps, the first time that I have ever allowed my love for the original source material to cloud my enjoyment of a film.
 I fight hard to stay away from “the book was better” crowd, but “The Meg” was a struggle.
 Why?
 Because the novels should not have done it better and yet, somehow, they did.

 I will keep my discussion of “Meg: A Novel of Deep Terror” brief, as this is a film review, but it’s worth noting.
 Steve Alten is a card-carrying member of the Good Ole Boys of Sci-Fi Club.
 His heroes are ultra gruff and super masculine.
 His female characters are defined by lengthy and, frankly, off-putting descriptions of their bodies.
 While his character development leaves something to be desired, Alten can spin an exciting yarn and has a great gift for action.
 He is able to take a fantastical and improbable situation and ground it in a sense of reality.

 Somehow, “The Meg” managed to be just as shallow in character development (albeit in different ways) and lost ground in the areas where Alten had previously excelled.

 - Putting a female character in pants does not equate a Strong Female Lead